farahsaleem1995/MedicalCenter/docs/Architecture.md

   - Supports file upload, download, and deletion
   - Can be replaced with cloud storage implementation (Azure Blob, S3, etc.)

+- **Time Provider Service**:
+  - `DateTimeProvider`: Implementation of `IDateTimeProvider` that returns UTC time
+  - Registered as singleton (stateless, thread-safe)
+  - Provides unified time access across the application
+  - Enables testability by allowing time to be mocked in tests

 - **Audit Interceptors**:
   - `AuditableEntityInterceptor`: Automatically sets `CreatedAt` and `UpdatedAt`
+  - Uses `IDateTimeProvider` for consistent time handling
   - Only affects entities implementing `IAuditableEntity`

 - **Dependency Injection**: